rumblefrog/Instagame/README.md

 ```
 >[!IMPORTANT]
 > **DO NOT** move your mouse or press any key key on your keyboard after you run the Python script.
 It should automatically play the game for you.

-## How does it work?
-### Screenshots
-The script continuously captures screenshots and analyzes their colors to determine the ball's position.
-A higher frame rate provides more data, which enhances the accuracy of the calculations and leads to better scores.
-However, capturing a screenshot takes significantly longer than the subsequent calculations and is the script's bottleneck.
-Depending on your hardware, the script can capture around 40 to 50 screenshots per second.
-On average, it can get to 100 points, and it once got 150.
-After that, the ball is too fast that the script only has less than 10 frames to predict the next position, which is definitely not enough and it eventually dies.
-### Linear Regression
-Taking reflections into account, the ball's path can be modeled as a straight line.
-However, due to resolution and other factors, the positions obtained from the screenshots do not align perfectly along a straight line.
-To address this, the script applies linear regression to fit a straight line to the path and predict the position where the ball will hit the platform.